decentraland/sdk7-goerli-plaza/README.md

 Each pull request generates a permanent new realm in `offline:offline` mode.
 The instructions to enter the realm are posted as a PR comment after passes.
 The realm is stored in a static CDN, and its name takes the commit hash of the repository.
 Making realms easy to access even if the PR was merged.

+To keep consistent code styles, there is an automated CI step.
+If the build fails, please make sure to run `npm run format` and commit the changes.

 ## Testing main branch

 In a Decentraland explorer execute: